Skip to main content

 What is FBAR and do digital nomads need to file it?

 The Foreign Bank Account Report (FBAR/FinCEN 114) is required if the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the year.
-Digital nomads with bank accounts in Canada or other countries typically need to file this annually.
+Digital nomads with bank accounts in any foreign country typically need to file this annually.

 Ready to Get Started?